dcpark02/crystalBlue/README.md

    BBC_MAXID = 768
    MSCI_ITEMNAME = Apple
    ```
-   * Vist openai to retrive the API keys and organzation
+   * Visit OpenAI to retrieve the API keys and organization.
-   * visit pinecone to retrive the API key and environment
+   * Visit Pinecone to retrieve the API key and environment.
-   * change the max ID to fetch the most-updated article from the web scrawler server
+   * Adjust the max ID to fetch the most updated articles from the web scrawler server.
-   * cd to the pineconeConfig folder and go to the pinecone.js file, replace the `index name and name space
+   * In the pineconeConfig folder, go to the pinecone.js file, and replace the index name and namespace.

-2. Fectch all articles from the web scrawler API endpoint and store into docs folder:
+2. Fetch all articles from the web scrawler API endpoint and store them into the docs folder:

-    in the backend folder, run:
+     In the backend folder, run:
      ```
      node fetchArticles.js
      ```
      then you should see a folder named "docs" be created and articles in it.

-3. Ingest the documents stored in the docs folder into pinecone database **if you haven't store the embedding to the databse**
+3. Ingest the documents stored in the docs folder into the Pinecone database (if not done previously):**

-    run the command in the terminal or using node to run the JS file
+    Run the command in the terminal or use a node to run the JS file.
     ```
     npm run ingest
     ```
-    after run the command, check the Pinecone dashboard to verify your namespace and vectors habe been added
+    After running the command, check the Pinecone dashboard to verify your namespace and vectors have been added.

 4. Run the backend server: